Skip to Content

 If you want to make some modifications to your truck, you must know how much offset you need to adjust for clearance.
 In most cases, offsets are stamped on the back of wheels with a sticker or a laser etched print.
 If you don’t see the offset sticker, you can measure it yourself by using a ruler and a straight edge.

-READ ALSO: How to Afford New Truck?
+READ ALSO: How to Sleep in a Day Cab Truck?

 Is It Better to Have Positive Or Negative Offset?